-Today, Sarni Cleaners operates eight locations in Boston and Lynnfield, and Everett.
-It processes the dry cleaning for all of its stores at a modern production facility in Everett and has expanded its service to include laundromat, home and office cleaning and clothing restoration.
+Today, Sarni Cleaners operates three downtown locations in Boston.
+It has expanded its service to include laundromat and clothing restoration.
 The company prides itself on not cutting corners and credit that philosophy with the business's longevity.

 In 1929, James Sarni, Sr. revolutionized dry cleaning in Boston by picking up and delivering his customers' cleaning.

 Sarni Cleaners truck on Devonshire Street in 1948.
 (Source:City of Boston archives)